 1 tablespoon Sake (Rice Wine) OR Water

 1 teaspoon Chilli Garlic Sauce

 Toasted Sesame Seeds

-Wash the Cabbage leaves well, and remove thick veins that are just too hard.
-Cut into small pieces or slice them.
+- Wash Cabbage leaves well, and remove thick veins that are just too tough to eat.
+Cut into small pieces.

-Cook the Cabbage leaves in a sauce pan of boiling water for 5-10 minutes, and drain.
+- Cook in a saucepan of boiling water for 5-10 minutes, and drain.